carprks/website/readme.md

 # Website

-Website built in Next.js for serverside rendering
+Website uses golang as its backend and react as its frontend

+it builds both sides in docker

 [![Build Status](https://travis-ci.org/carprks/website.svg?branch=master)](https://travis-ci.org/carprks/website)